Virakshi/Task-Management-Web/README.md

 - View all the existing tasks
 - Update a task
 - Delete a task
-- Search for a particular task by title

 ## Languages, Libraries and Tools used